 The primary entrance during the school day will be Main Reception.
+All visitors must ring the bell and state the purpose of the visit before being admitted to the building.
 All persons entering the school must sign in and wear a visitor badge while on campus.
 A "visitor" is anyone on campus who is not an employee or a currently enrolled student.
 This requirement is to ensure a safe environment for the students and school personnel.
+If you are visiting the campus and have children with you who are not enrolled as Epiphany students, they will not be permitted to play on the playground equipment or participate in outdoor play.